-- •

-- FileRegistrySample.java file for WebSphere Application Server Version 5.0.2
+- "FileRegistrySample.java file for WebSphere Application Server" on page 253

-- Users.props file

-- Groups.props file
+- "users.props file" on page 271

+- "groups.props file" on page 271

 UserRegistry interface methods

 Implementing this interface enables WebSphere Application Server security to use custom registries.
 This capability should extend the java.rmi file.
 With a remote registry, you can complete this process remotely.